Diversity and professional development go hand-in-hand

 - NJ LEEP (Law and Education Empowerment Project) – Our lawyers teach college and career success skills to students and families in the greater Newark area.

-- New York Street Law Pipeline Program – Our attorneys are proud to participate in Street Law’s Legal Diversity Pipeline Program.
+- Street Law Legal Diversity Pipeline Program – Our attorneys are proud to participate in Street Law’s Legal Diversity Pipeline Program.
 Through classroom visits and a field trip to the law firm or legal department, volunteers teach lessons and lead activities designed to increase students’ knowledge and interest in the law and legal careers.